 The Working Group will help shape the future of Berrys Bay and guide its transformation into a thriving harbourside public precinct while respecting its heritage and character.
 It will also help the Government to reflect community and stakeholder interests in the future of this area.

 The Working Group has been established via an Expression of Interest process held from 24 October to 6 November 2020.
-These 12 people represent a diverse range of community and stakeholder groups interested in or impacted by future uses of Berrys Bay.
+This group is comprised of a diverse range of community and stakeholder groups interested in or impacted by future uses of Berrys Bay.

 There are already some great ideas around connecting existing parkland and open space, such as a continuous connection from Carradah Park through Berrys Bay to Balls Head.
 The Working Group will take on board these and other community views while also considering the possibility to attract place activation like cultural or food and beverage opportunities.

 There will be ongoing opportunities for community members to share their views.
-The Working Group meets monthly for the next 12 months to share information and ideas for the area, and Group members liaise with their local community groups in between meetings.
+The Working Group meets frequently to share information and ideas for the area, and Group members liaise with their local community groups in between meetings.

 How will the construction of the Western Harbour Tunnel and Beaches Link impact Berrys Bay?